What is Occupational Therapy?

 Whether it’s a child with developmental delays, an older adult regaining independence, or an art hobbyist looking to hold a brush without pain, OT addresses the needs of the whole person, not just the injury or illness.

 What kind of occupational therapy treatments are provided at Spear?

 At Spear, we provide customized, holistic treatment plans that transcend the standard occupational therapy practice by putting patients on a path toward optimal performance while also bypassing future injuries.

-Occupational Therapists (OTs) treat a wide range of diagnoses, with a focus on the upper extremities, and work with patients to improve performance of functional activities (e.g, occupations).
-OTs are goal-oriented and focus on performance of areas of occupation, including activities of daily living, education, work, play, leisure, social participation and sleep.
+Our skilled occupational therapists treat a wide range of diagnoses, focusing on the upper extremities.
+They work with patients to improve their performance in functional activities or “occupations,” such as daily living, education, work, play, leisure, social participation, and sleep.

-At SPEAR, we treat a number of different orthopedic and neuromuscular conditions and diseases.
-Here are just a few of the many diagnoses our therapists treat every day:
+We treat a wide range of orthopedic and neuromuscular disorders.
+Here are just a few of the many diagnoses that our therapists address daily:

-SPLINTING: Custom Fabricated Orthosis of Elbow, Wrist and Hand
+- Splinting: Custom-Fabricated Orthosis of the Elbow, Wrist, and Hand

 Occupational therapy is recommended for anyone feeling limited in their normal day-to-day functions due to pain or other symptoms.
 An ideal candidate for OT is someone who is trying to reach a functional goal and is motivated to work towards and achieve that goal actively.

 Whether you have difficulty managing daily living activities, exercising, participating in sports or recreational activities due to chronic illnesses, or recovering from surgery or injury, our occupational therapists can help.